Perry-Pedrosa/RASanalysis/README.md

 ### Scope

 - We will be using data from 2009-2022 to ensure variety from multiple sources and joining them together.
-We are excluding 2023 due to this data being rookies and contextually tthey are at a disadvantage being in their first year in the league due to lack of playing time or "growing pains" adapting to a professional league.
+We are excluding 2023 due to this data being rookies and contextually they are at a disadvantage being in their first year in the league due to lack of playing time or "growing pains" adapting to a professional league.
 - We will be only looking at the **Cornerback** position, the reason for this is that it is the most independent position in football, a Cornerbacks reliance on other team members to do their job is minimal and is the reason why the position is nicknamed *The Island*, they are alone, detached from all other players on the field.
-- An average score will be attained when preparing the data, outliers calculated by IQR and nulls will be removed.
-We will then use a score > than the average for our test/train data.
-- Metrics for success will be based around accolades; *all-pro selections* *, *drafted*, *1st round draft pick*, *PFF coverage grade*. * *All recognised all-pro voting [entities](https://en.wikipedia.org/wiki/All-Pro) will count, however even if all 3 entities vote that player for the year the count will be 1, not 3* as well as height, weight, speed, explosivness metrics that are all captured as part of Combine data.
-And finally, Superbowl wins, which will be added manually
+- Metrics for success will be based around accolades; *all-pro selections* *, *drafted*, *1st round draft pick*, *PFF coverage grade*. * *All recognised all-pro voting [entities](https://en.wikipedia.org/wiki/All-Pro) will count.
+Height, weight, speed, explosivness metrics that are all captured as part of Combine data.
 - The data will be prepared in Excel Power Query and modelled in R, this ensures a clean familiar way to get the data ready and a platform to evidence statistical modelling, testing and visualisations.

 ## The Data